dotlang/language/doc/Enhancements.md

 ```

-? - can we simulate union (and enum) with struct + with?
+Y - can we simulate union (and enum) with struct + with?
 Does immutability of variables make this earier/different?
 Maybe using `with` + some special function is better, more consistent and more general that defining a new type.
 We will only have one type: struct. which can be customized to do a lot of things all powered by validation.